 Justice: One may think that another deserves to have our assistance.
 If one party thinks the other deserves assistance, they will give it no matter what; or if a person thinks or believe the other doesn’t deserve any assistance then they won’t help that person no matter what.

 It reminds me of those bums begging on the street, they work the same area, saying they have nothing or no food, or even someone with one leg, or are blind.
 They expect that you should give them something.
 I can assure you that these people make more money than some average Joe by begging.
 Plus the government money and food stamps that they get.
-So don’t waste your money on people crying for help, the odds are they don’t need it.
+So don’t waste your money, time and effort on people crying for help, the odds are they don’t need it.